kanidm/kanidm/book/src/server_update.md

 # status                 : PASS
 ```

-This will provide you a list of actionable tasks and entries that must be changed before the next
+If _any_ task yields a `FAIL` then a future upgrade will also fail.
+A `FAIL` status will provide you
-upgrade can complete successfully.
-If all tasks yield a `PASS` status then you can begin the upgrade
+a list of actions and affected entries that must be resolved before the next upgrade can complete
-process.
+successfully.
+If all tasks yield a `PASS` status then you can begin the upgrade process.

 ## Docker Update Procedure